MegaRAG: Multimodal Knowledge Graph-Based Retrieval Augmented Generation

 Although all baselines in this comparison are text-only models, our ablation study, Section~\ref{sec:ablation_study}, further demonstrates that removing MMKG from MegaRAG leads to a substantial performance drop.
 Since our MegaRAG reduces to an MMRAG approach when its KG components are removed, this suggests that even vision-capable retrieval methods of MMRAG would struggle to match MegaRAG without multimodal global knowledge integration.

 \textbf{Multimodal Local QA.} Table~\ref{tab:local-acc} shows the accuracy results on SlideVQA (2k) and the four RealMMBench subsets.
 Across all five test sets, MegaRAG performs more favorably.
 On SlideVQA (2k), which focuses on fine-grained slide-level reasoning, MegaRAG achieves 64.85\% accuracy, higher than double the score of the strongest baseline.
 Similar trends are observed in RealMMBench.
 On FinSlides and TechSlides, which feature highly visual and table slide content, MegaRAG achieves 58.37\% and 60.86\%, outperforming the best baseline by 45 and 29 percents, respectively.
-Even in the more text-heavy FinReport and TechReport subsets, MegaRAG maintains a clear lead with 39.51\% and 51.51\%, surpassing LightRAG by 8 to 9 percents.
+Even in the more text-heavy FinReport and TechReport subsets, MegaRAG leads with 39.51\% and 51.51\%, surpassing LightRAG by 8 to 9\%.